The fullness conjectures for products of elliptic curves

 To be able to use Tannakian arguments, one also needs the source category to be Tannakian.
-This is the case for Grothendieck motives (for a classical Weil cohomology) restricted to abelian varieties, in characteristic $0$ thanks to work of Lieberman, but it is not known in characteristic $>0$.
-However, Milne introduced in \cite{milne2} a subcategory of ``Lefschetz motives'' (defined only for abelian varieties), which is semi-simple Tannakian in every characteristic and for any Weil cohomology: this is extremely convenient, and well-adapted to the present situation where the strong form of the conjectures is true.
+For this, and also to tackle the ``strong'' form of the conjectures conveniently, we use a category of ``Chow-Lefschetz motives'' (defined only for abelian varieties) introduced by Milne in \cite{milne2} and developed in \cite{clmot}.

-The main condition on the enriched realisation is that the corresponding fullness conjecture (plus a semi-simplicity condition) should hold for products of $2$ elliptic curves; this is known in all cases mentioned above \cite[7.1.7.5]{andre}.
-The other conditions are more technical, and are introduced to allow the classical method, outlined in \cite[7.6]{andre}, to work smoothly.
-This method consists of a group-theoretic argument: it starts with the case of one elliptic curve (and its powers), and uses a principle due to Goursat, Kolchin and Ribet to pass from there to the general case.

-The first case works well provided one knows that the (geometric) Tannakian group attached to any elliptic curve is \emph{connected}.
-This is trivial for the Hodge conjecture and easy for the Tate conjecture; for the two other conjectures, I borrowed arguments from Yves Andr\'e (see \S\S \ref{s.period} and \ref{s5}).
+As in \cite[7.6]{andre}, an important part of Step A) consists of a group-theoretic argument: it starts with the special case of one elliptic curve (and its powers), and uses a principle due to Goursat, Kolchin and Ribet to pass from there to the general case.
+The special case works well provided one knows that the Tannakian group attached to any elliptic curve is \emph{connected}.
+This is trivial for the Hodge conjecture and easy for the Tate conjecture; for the two other conjectures, I borrowed arguments from Yves Andr\'e (see \S\S \ref{s.period} and \ref{s.ogus}).

-The general case is where elliptic curves with complex multiplication, whose motivic Galois groups are abelian, have rendered the Goursat-Kolchin-Ribet principle delicate in previous works.
-However, nobody seems to have used the full strengh of Kolchin's version of this principle \cite{kolchin}: his theorem is powerful enough to create a streamlined proof when the coefficients of the Weil cohomology involved are $\Q$: see Theorem \ref{t1} for a weaker hypothesis.
-This is true, in particular, in the case of the Hodge conjecture, where this approach trivialises Imai's arguments.
-It is also true for the de Rham-Betti realisation.
-By wriggling around, one can also get the Tate conjecture over any finitely generated field and for any prime $\ell$.
-For the Ogus conjecture, the condition given in Theorem \ref{t0} is a special case of that in Theorem \ref{t1}.
+The general case is where elliptic curves with complex multiplication, whose motivic Galois groups are abelian, have rendered the Goursat-Kolchin-Ribet principle delicate in \cite{imai}.
+However, nobody seems to have used the full strengh of Kolchin's version of this principle \cite{kolchin}: his theorem is powerful enough to create a streamlined proof when the coefficients $K$ of the Weil cohomology involved are ``in good position with respect to the multiplications of the CM elliptic curves'': see Condition \ref{t1C} in Theorem \ref{t1}.
+This is true, in particular, when $K=\Q$, which is the case for the Hodge conjecture (where this approach trivialises Imai's arguments) and the de Rham-Betti conjecture.
+For the two other conjectures, one needs more sophisticated arguments to get around this condition.